-How to decorate a stocking:
+How to decorate a stocking cookie:

 Outline the toe and heel with green using a size 4 tip.
 Let set and pipe to fill the heel and toe with green.
 Outline the stocking in red using a size 4 or 5 tip.
 When set, pipe to fill the stocking.

-How to decorate a Christmas tree:
+How to decorate a Christmas tree cookie:

 Pipe the star with yellow icing using a size 3 tip.
-Outline the trees with green icing fitted with a size 5 tip.
-Let set 15 minutes, then pipe to fill the trees.
+Outline the trees with green icing fitted with a size 5 tip, then pipe to fill the trees.

-How to decorate ornaments:
+How to decorate ornament cookies:

 To make white sparkle, outline a space with white using a size 4 tip.
 Fill and immediately coat with sprinkles.
 Outline and fill other colors and shapes on the ornaments.